RosieTrainor/BookShelf/README.md

 -- Copilot helped identify an issue with my homepage layout caused by an incorrectly nested div.
 -- My user_review_list template wasn't rendering.
 Copilot highlighted this issue: I had forgotten to add a trailing slash to a url.
 -- My sorting functions weren't preserved if you navigated to the next page.
 Copilot suggested adding the necessary code to the pagination buttons to ensure the sorting functionality was maintained.
--- You cannot perform operations on floats within django's template logic, which I needed to do for rendering my ratings as stars.
+-- You cannot perform operations on floats within Django's template logic, which I needed to do for rendering my ratings as stars.
 Copilot suggested adding a custom template tag to work around this.

 However, AI has limitations.
 In my final example above, Copilot at first suggested using the Django template filters 'add' and 'floatformat'.
 However, after reading the documentation for these filters, they would not work in the way Copilot suggested.
 I had to tell Copilot this and ask for other suggestions.
 I then checked these suggestions against online resources and Django documentation to use the most suitable one.